Poplar Bluff Tigers

 The Poplar Bluff Tigers were a minor league baseball team based Poplar Bluff, Missouri.
 In 1908, the Tigers played briefly as members of the Class D level Arkansas State League.
 During the 1908 season, Poplar Bluff relocated to Brinkley, Arkansas and became the Brinkley Infants for the remainder of the season.
-The Tigers hosted minor league home games at Sportsman's Park.
 The combined Poplar Bluff/Brinkley team finished last in the Arkansas State League standings.

+The Poplar Bluff Tigers hosted minor league home games at Sportsman's Park.

 History

 Minor league baseball began in Poplar Bluff, Missouri when the 1908 Poplar Bluff "Tigers" began play as members of the six–team Class D level Arkansas State League.

 After beginning league play on April 20, 1908, the Poplar Bluff Tigers lost their first five games.
 It was reported that the Poplar Bluff franchise was having financial difficulties.
 Manager Al Sullivan left the team two weeks into the season and Arkansas State League president Thomas Craighead took over operations of the team.

 The Poplar Bluff franchise relocated to Brinkley, Arkansas during the season.
 On June 8, 1908, the franchise relocated with a 16–58 record and became the Brinkley Infants for the remainder of the 1908 season.

 The team continued play and compiled a 12–21 record playing the remainder of the season as the Brinkley Infants.
 Combined, the Poplar Bluff/Brinkley team placed last in the standings in their one season of minor league play.
 The team ended the 1908 Arkansas State League season with an overall record of 28–79, to place sixth in the Arkansas State League standings.
 Poplar Bluff/Brinkley finished 45.5 games behind the first place Hot Springs Giants and were managed by Al Sullivan and Lee Dawkins.
 The Helena Ponies (67–48), Newport Pearl Diggers (65–44), Pine Bluff Pine Knotts (51–61) and Argenta Shamrocks (49–68) also finished ahead of Poplar Bluff/Brinkley in the final standings.

 In 1909, the Arkansas State League expanded to eight teams, but the Brinkley franchise did not return to the league.

 Poplar Bluff, Missouri (and Brinkley, Arkansas) has not hosted other minor league team.